rowinf/recipebook/README.md

 `$ rake` will rebuild the recipes from the IA Writer source

 Commit your changes to master and push to deploy the latest to github pages

+Some utilities were written to help parse the content from IA writer.
+The command to run tests:

+`$ rspec --require ./modules/utils.rb spec/`